 The Health Benefits of Medicinal Mushrooms

-Medicinal Mushrooms contain high levels of glycoproteins and polysaccharides.
+Medicinal Mushrooms contain high levels of glycoproteins.
 Research reveals that glycoproteins can help cellular communications in three ways.

 1. they help your hormones do their job better.